 Programming a PLC can sometimes be a daunting task.
 The best method is to break the task into some smaller steps.
-These are the steps that I have used for years.
+These are the steps that I have used for years to develop PLC programs.
 We will apply them to a die stamping application.

 Master Switch – On/Off

 Down Solenoid – On/Off

 Up Solenoid – On/Off